KnowageLabs/Knowage-Documentation/chapter_3/create_qbe/meta.rst

     Association with analytical driver panel.

-In the following we will see some special operations that can be performed on drivers associated to a meta model.
+In the following chapter we'll see some special operations that can be performed on drivers associated to a meta model.

 Correlation between parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the context of a meta model, two different parameters may be connected to each other: this means that the possible values of a   parameter are limited by the value(s) of another parameter.

 This feature can be useful when two (or more) parameters are logically related.
 For example, suppose to have a parameter for all the possible countries and another one for all the possible cities.
-If the user selects a region, it is meaningless to show him all cities: he should only be enabled to choose among the cities in the selected region.
+If the user selects a country, it is meaningless to show him all cities: he should only be enabled to choose among the cities in the selected country.

-To set the correlation, select child parameter which will show you the details of that particular driver and then click on the **Add condition** button to open pop-up window for defining data correlation.
+To set the correlation, select the child parameter which will show you the details of that particular driver and then click on the **Add condition** button to open a pop-up window for defining a data correlation.

 .. figure:: media/image299c.png